ntnu-arl/gbplanner_ros/README.md

 <arg name="map_config_file" default="$(arg octomap_config_file)"/>
 ```

+### Tutorial:
+You could find a short tutorial on the plannning algorithm and the overall architecture on our website: [Link](https://www.autonomousrobotslab.com/subtplanning.html)

 ### References
 If you use this work in your research, please cite the following publication.
 ```